-a) Interest rate risk management
+i.
+Interest rate risk management:

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company's exposure to the risk of changes in market interest rates relates primarily to the Company's long-term debt obligations with floating interest rates.
-The risk is managed by the company by maintaining an appropriate mix between fixed and floating rate borrowing and through re-financing of the various term debts at regular intervals to optimise on interest cost.
+The risk is managed by the Company by maintaining an appropriate mix between fixed and floating rate borrowings, and through the refinancing of the various term debts at regular intervals to optimize interest cost.
 The Company's exposures to interest rates on financial assets and financial liabilities are detailed in the liquidity risk management section of this note.